vitiral/simple-quality/tools.md

 intent or pointing out relationships between components.

-This is not to say that user (guide/README) and developer (code) documentation are not critical to a project's quality: they absolutly are.
+This is not to say that user (guide/README) and developer (code) documentation are not critical to a project's quality: they absolutely are.
 But they should not replace your requirements, design specification or testing overview documentation for any but the simplest projects.

-So, here are the primary tools that every developer should have under their belt to increase the quality of their software and their own productivity.
+So, here are the primary tools that every developer should have under their belt to increase the quality of their software and their productivity.

 ## revision control
-This is probably the most essential tool to learn how to use, as it allows you to code fearlessly both individually and as a team.
+This is probably the most essential tool to learn how to use, as it allows you to code fearlessly without worrying that past code will be "lost."
 We will be using [git](1) to track our progress at each stage.

 ## developer ready inline documentation
 [Most languages](2) at least have a library that can take inline